wesavetheworld/webprice/README.md

     $ webprice http://www.amazon.co.uk/Untrue-Burial/dp/B000WTBMBK

+This link has to not have the ?ref part of the URL

 or can give price compared to hard coded  budget difference with a -b flag.

     $ webprice -b